MakutoninX/rsschool-cv/cv.md

  Hi, my name is Arthur and I have started a new chapter in my life called front-end development.
 My goal is to get a job as a junior frontend developer by 2023.
 ***
 ## Skills:
-Languages: JavaScript , HTML, CSS ;
+Languages: JavaScript, HTML, CSS ;
 IDE: Webstorm, Visual Studio, VS Code ;
 Source Control: Git ;
 OS: MacOS ;